A beloved pet passing away is the heartbreaking part of owning a pet that all pet owners have to face at some point.

 Professional pet cremation services are often a preferred option.
 Your local vet will usually be able to give you information regarding cremation.
 Often your pet can be collected from the vet by the cremation service and the ashes are then returned to you.

 Creating a memorial is a way to maintain and feel the cat’s presence even after the cat passed away.

 This can be a way for everyone in the family to group together to acknowledge the cat’s passing.

 If children are young it can be as simple as saying a few words and the children saying goodbye.

 Liz Eastwood has written this book from a personal perspective along with advice from experts and stories from other cat lovers.
-Dealing with grief is a personal thing, there is no one size fits all.
+Dealing with grief is a personal thing.
 As with any book designed to help us reflect, there will be parts that resonate more deeply than others.

 The book is divided into four parts: